Are analysts optimistic about Jabil Inc.'s (NYSE:JBL) stock? - The Dwinnex

-Jabil Inc. (NYSE: JBL) closed the day trading at $81.71 down -2.91% from the previous closing price of $84.16.
-In other words, the price has decreased by -$2.45 from its previous closing price.
-On the day, 1413425 shares were traded.
-JBL stock price reached its highest trading level at $83.54 during the session, while it also had its lowest trading level at $80.93.
+The closing price of Jabil Inc. (NYSE: JBL) was $78.81 for the day, down -3.17% from the previous closing price of $81.39.
+In other words, the price has decreased by -$2.58 from its previous closing price.
+On the day, 1605863 shares were traded.
+JBL stock price reached its highest trading level at $81.15 during the session, while it also had its lowest trading level at $78.25.

 Sponsored